 The information in this article used to be part of my main article on why washing machines are now only cold fill but in order to reduce the size of it I’ve now placed this information on its own.
 For a full understanding of the issue make sure you read the previous article too.

-- If you use biological detergents, and do mostly 30 degrees or 40 degrees washes then you are the type of customer the washing machine manufacturers say will benefit from a cold fill washing machine.
-Biological detergents work best when cold water is slowly warmed up and the final wash water isn’t too hot
+- If you use biological detergents, and do mostly 30 or 40 degrees washes then you are the type of customer the washing machine manufacturers say will benefit from a cold fill washing machine.
+Biological detergents don’t like water too hot, and work best when cold water is slowly warmed up

-- If you don’t use biological detergents, you may only see a marginal difference in wash results as a direct result of having no hot valve
+- But if you don’t use biological detergents you may only see a marginal difference in wash results as a direct result of having no hot valve

 - If you regularly use boil wash, a cold fill washing machine will be subject to more wear and tear through longer wash cycles so a hot valve might be useful depending on your plumbing (see link in next item)